I visited Vesterålen in collaboration with Northern Norway and Visit Vesterålen

 Vesterålen is a quiet escape, but also near some of Norway’s best sites

 And finally, while I do think Vesterålen is well worth the trip on its own, it doesn’t hurt that it’s near so many other great places in Norway.
-I’ll be sharing my full itineraries for both my December and January road trips around the region later this week, but for now I’ll just say that’s it’s pretty great how close Vesterålen is to both Lofoten and Narvik.
-More on that later though!
+I’ve shared my full itineraries for both my December road trip and my January road trip around the region, where Vesterålen was the perfect stopover place between Lofoten and Narvik.